 Explore the Oltrarno's workshops

-Join a unique 2 hour walking tour of authentic Florence in the cool Oltrarno district to discover local artisan workshops and both the Piazza and Church of Santo Spirito, where you’ll admire one of Michelangelo's first works, a wooden crucifix.
+Join a unique 3 hour private walking tour of authentic Florence in the cool Oltrarno district to discover local artisan workshops and the chance to try your hand at the marvelous art of Florentine marbled paper yourself!
+A stop in Piazza Santo Spirito and into the basilica is also included, where you can admire Michelangelo's wooden Crucifix (ticket for the church to be paid on the spot).

 The Basilica and "Cenacolo" or Last Supper in Santo Spirito